SeanPreusse/seanpreusse.github.io/_posts/2016-01-15-Linear_Regression.md

 ### Creating the Model

-Creating a training set and hold out set 'test' is an important part to building a predictive model.
+Creating a training set and hold out set 'test' is an integral part of building a predictive model.
 This is an easy task for R, only a few lines of code required.

 {% highlight ruby %}
 train_size <- round(nrow(autos) * 0.7)